THE MUROOKA LABORATORY

 B.Sc (Microbiology & Immunology), University of British Columbia, Canada (1997-2002)

-I am also an active member of the Canadian HIV Cure Enterprise (CanCURE), which is a research collaboration focused on studying HIV persistence and developing strategies towards a functional HIV Cure.
+I am also an active member of the Canadian HIV Cure Enterprise (CanCURE), which is a research collaboration focused on studying HIV persistence and developing strategies towards a functional HIV cure.

 Picture